FAQ

 What is Mastermind Better?

-A community and a method for people who want to do more thoughtful work, more accountably, with the right people in the room.
+A public learning site, a method, and a resource community for people who want to do more thoughtful work, more accountably, with the right people in the room.
 The method is the Mastery Method — seven pillars: Mindset, Planning, Systems, Alliances, Mastermind Groups, Facilitation, and Analytics.
-The community is 290+ members organized around small mastermind groups that meet on a regular cadence.
-Free to join.
+The community supports access to materials, updates, and event invitations when offered; it is not currently a matchmaking or group-placement service.

 Is it free?